 Visual identity

-Account managers should follow the University’s Graphic Standards to ensure the University maintains a strong, unified visual identity online.
+Account managers should follow the University’s Brand Guidelines to ensure the University maintains a strong, unified visual identity online.
 This includes logos and/or text for avatars, thumbnails, and other photos.
 Images for backgrounds, avatars, and cover photos should be in good taste and representative of the University.
 Branding guidelines and resources can be found at brand.ua.edu.

 Official University Social Media Accounts